amaron-team/fhindr/README.md

 <a name="user-guide"></a>
 ## User guide

 When starting the application, a new repository connection can be added by pressing the + button in the top left.
+There is also an import button available if already have an existing configuration file.

 <img src=".erb/img/adding-first-repository.png" width="100%"  alt="Adding first repository"/>

 <br>

+Right-clicking the repository name will allow you to edit, clone or delete the connection.

 ### Authentication